crackerjacques/SDRPlusPlus_SDDC_Source_Plugin/README.md

 Therefore, I do not know if it will work.
 And I don't have enough pocket money to order at the moment.

+# Current Plug-ins

+**SDDC Plugin** - Includes ExtIO and works as a stand-alone.

+**Use SDDC Plugin2** - Refer to libsddc.so.

+**FX AUDIO Sink Plugin** -Up to 4 VST plug-in chain can be inserted into RTAudio's audio sink.

+**NRAudio Sink Plugin** - Improves signal-to-noise ratio using AI noise reduction RNNnoise.
+The current default model is ok for speech, but not suitable for listening to music.

 # HOWTO

 Preparing